luiz-lvj/celo-bwc2/README.md

 Have a simple UI and a way to interact with it
 The frontend folder has all of the necessary UI coded.

-Deploy: put your code to work online so that other people can use it The site is deployed on Netlify (https://peppy-cheesecake-f1cd4f.netlify.app/) - though, for purely aesthetic reasons, the free version of it is poorly optimized, so the aesthetics may suffer a bit.
-The website is still 100% operational, though.

-Record your Demo
-The Demo can be accessed here: https://www.loom.com/share/052cdf5e6e664e2ab932fd8c54f47b9d